-Level 2 Exercise to Music Instructor
+Level 2 exercise to music course

 Join the group exercise to music community and open the doors to a world of freestyle and pre-choreographed class formats